variantstudios/greeleydowntown.com/_signature_events/first-friday-a-night-of-art.md

 weight_number: 4
 ---

 **First Friday: A Night of Art is a great opportunity to visit local galleries and businesses featuring rotating artwork.
 Held the first Friday of each month from 5-8pm, it is a self-guided tour.
-Join us on Friday, April 5th, 2019 for our next First Friday.**
+Join us on Friday, May 3rd, 2019 for our next First Friday.**

 *Participating locations:*

-### Academy of Natural Therapy

-625 8th Avenue

-From 5:30-7:30pm, the Academy of Natural Therapy will feature the artwork of Greeley Central High School Artists and artwork from Wedad Alhazmi, a UNC student showing her thesis.
-Alhazmi interweaves traditional features of art from the Saudi Arabian Region of Asir into contemporary paintings.
-If you or someone you know has a special artistic ability, the Academy of Natural Therapy would love to see if because they are looking for 2019 & 2020 Artists of the Month.
-Contact Donna Goodsell at dmgoodsell@gmail.com.

-### Atlas Gallery and John Galt Coffee

-709 16th Street

-Atlas Gallery and John Galt Coffee will host Dyana Wyeno and her Art using repurposed materials.

 ### Brix Brewery & Taphouse

 813 8th Street

-Brix Brewery & Taphouse will feature country musician Benjamin Bell at 8pm and a limited beer release.

-### Greeley Recreation Center
+Bo DePe&ntilde;a returns to Greeley with [Jackson Clarendon](https://www.facebook.com/jclarendon){: target="_blank"}\!
+He will be at Brix Brewery & Taphouse from 8-10pm on Friday, May 3rd.
+DePe&ntilde;a grew up in Laredo, TX and first picked up a guitar at the age of seven.
+He started on American Rock N’ Roll and Blues, but he would eventually discover the depth and artistry of Country legends Townes Van Zandt, Freddy Fender, George Strait, Willie Nelson, Merle Haggard, and Asleep at the Wheel.
+Today, Bo is known for high-energy Americana/Country with thoughtful and relatable lyrics.
+His experiences living in Austin, New York City, and Colorado have given him a diverse set of inspirations, many of which relate to love, loss, and the searching for meaning.
+He is the consummate working musician who will not disappoint.
+His shows are full of stories, songs, and laughs and his energy will surely keep you dancing and singing along the whole night through\!

+### Cranford's Tea Tavern

-651 10th Avenue
+823 10th Street

-Travis Krause, a Colorado artist and angler at heart, will dedicate the commissioned public art piece, “In the Current,” located at the Greeley Recreation Center on Friday, April 5th from 5-7pm in conjunction with First Friday: A Night of Art.
-This piece is located to the right of the double doors to the swimming pool, allowing visitors to meditate on their relationship with nature when taking a dip into the pool.
-This newly installed piece celebrates living in the Rockies and outdoor adventure.
-The piece blends the distinction between realism and abstraction and features layered surfaces and patterns that showcase the depth of the water and the allure and calmness of fish.
-There is always something new to discover in this piece.
-The subtle glinting light or the embellished color are intended to provide the viewer with a new experience with each glance. &nbsp; &nbsp;&nbsp;
+Cranford’s Tea Tavern will host a Weekend Kickoff Party from 6-8pm that includes live, local music that pairs perfectly with their drink specials.

 ### Madison & Main Gallery

 927 16th Street

-First Friday on April 5th at the Madison & Main Gallery is going to feature "Re-use Fest" with three demonstrations.
-Cornelia Davis will be showing how to make great baskets with magazine pages, and her ready-made baskets will be 20% off!
-Gin Leuchter (And JANE!) will be demonstrating book making with Lydia Ruyle's experiments as the covers.
-Lisa Arata will demonstrate re-making old necklaces into bracelets.
-Watch them get a little over-enthused with the creative re-use, and you will too!.
-For more details about the show you may call the Gallery at (970) 351-6201 or visit [www.madisonandmaingallery.com](http://www.madisonandmaingallery.com).
-Gallery hours are 10am-6pm Monday through Friday and 10am-4pm Saturday.

-### Showcase Art Center

-1335 8th Avenue

-Showcase Art Center will host a Ukrainian egg pARTy from 2-6 during First Friday.
-Drop in for a couple hours and make gorgeous eggs. $10 covers eggs, beeswax, and beautiful fast dyes and cookies!
+“The Enchanted Garden” is the theme for the 32nd Annual Garden Show at the Madison and Main Gallery.
+This extraordinary spring show runs through June 28th so swing into the gallery to experience the new creations from magic wands and dragons eyes to brightly colored pottery and paintings.
+The members of the gallery invite you to come and meet the twelve guest artists during the public opening reception planned for First Friday, May 3rd from 5-8 p.m.
+The slate of guest artists are Deborah Barone, Betony Coons, Lindy German, Ambrette Gilkey, Peg Peppler, Jane Peterson, Amy Pittington, Melinda Myrow, Shana Salaff, Ethan Schneider, Lauren Thurman, and Serena Louise Williams.
+Gallery hours are 10am-6pm Monday through Friday and 10am-4pm.
+Saturday.
+For more details about the show, call the Madison & Main Gallery at (970) 351-6201 or visit [www.madisonandmaingallery.com](http://www.madisonandmaingallery.com/).

+### Mariposa Plants & Flowers

+801 8th Street \#110

+Want to pamper your Mom and spend some quality time together?
+Join Mariposa Plants & Flowers May 3rd from 6-8pm to arrange a lovely floral piece in a sweet tea cup\!
+Flowers to enjoy now and a cup to use long after.
+Tea and desserts will be provided as well as a memory that will last a lifetime\!
+Tickets are sold per person.
+Buy your tickets online or call the store to get your tickets today\!

 ### The Bean Plant Studio

 701 7th Street

-The Bean Plant Studio will feature the paintings of Thom Bator during First Friday: A Night of Art on April 5th.There will also be music by Amaya Arevalo and Bill Bohnenblust.
+The Bean Plant Studio will be featuring the paintings of Thom Bator during First Friday: A Night of Art on May 3rd.
+There will also be an Origami Demonstration by Thom Bator and Bonnie Funk and live music by Amaya Arevalo and Bill Bohnenblust (piano & Saxaphone).

-### The Dragon's Cache
+### The Dragon’s Cache

 1109 7th Street

-The Dragon’s Cache will host “A Look To The Past” featuring varied media and multiple Gallery artists (old and new).
-Artists include Marj Zinc, Dave Holman, Shane Hagan, Chris Crews, Ninel Senatorova, Francis Denning, Annie Surbeck Alan Adler and Ann Sherley.
-There will also be music from Bob Schneller on guitar and refreshments will be served.
+The Dragon’s Cache will host “Nautical Energy” featuring photographic art by Kai Frawg Fine Art.
+Kai is a creator of fine art photography.
+This will be her second show at The Dragon's Cache.
+We saw her owls last time and now she is bringing her fine art.
+There will also be live guitar music from Bob Schneller on guitar and refreshments will be served.

-### The Original Roma Restaurant
+### The Eden Gallery @ Virtually Yours, LLC

-728 16th Street

-Join the Original Roma Restaurant for “Concert Posters 101” at 6pm during First Friday: A Night Of Art and learn about the history of the Concert Poster from the beginnings to contemporary.
+926 8th Avenue

+The Eden Gallery is welcoming Linda Fitzgerald to their family of artists.
+Linda's fine art pieces reflect nature & animal life in a whimsical, yet polished way.
+Many of her paintings have been adapted to jewelry. bags, key chains, mugs & home decor.
+If you like whimsy combined with fine art, you will enjoy the exhibit.

 ### Tointon Gallery

 651 10th Avenue

-The Tointon Gallery will be open for First Friday: A Night on April 5th from 5-7pm.
-Johanna Mueller, a local printmaking artist and a printmaking instructor at Aims Community College will present her exhibit “Paths and Passage” at the Tointon Gallery through Saturday, April 27th.
-“Paths and Passage” features Johanna Mueller’s detailed animal imagery created by her use of various printmaking and mixed media techniques.
-The Tointon Gallery is always free and open to the public Monday-Saturday from 9am-5pm.
+The Tointon Gallery will be open for First Friday: A Night on May 3rd from 5-7pm and will feature Lina Sanchez, a local artist and graduate student at the University of Northern Colorado.
+Lina will present her exhibit “Presage” at the Tointon Gallery through Saturday, June 15th.
+“Presage,” evokes a sense of awe and mystery, created through obscuring the viewer’s perspective with the use of expressive brush strokes, color and shadows.
+Through this exhibit, Sanchez attempts to capture and display a world within a world, composed with conflicting memories and unfinished thoughts.
+Inspired by the inherent falsehood of stories, Sanchez plays on the unreliability of memory in her paintings by portraying a fictional character named Lee.
+Sanchez utilizes brush strokes to hint at what may have already transpired or what may only be a possibility, causing the viewer to question what is true and what is false.
+The viewer watches as Lee discovers a series of doors that not only leads to different places, but also different times and realities.
+The painted environments are saturated, yet incomplete.
+The voyeuristic and illustrative quality in each piece causes the viewer to question the narrative Sanchez has created and their own narratives they’ve created for themselves.
+Admission to the gallery is free .
+The Gallery is open Monday through Saturday 9am-5pm and during many of the performances at the Union Colony Civic Center.
+To learn more about Greeley’s public gallery, please visit&nbsp;[greeleyart.com&nbsp;](http://greeleyart.com/)or contact Kari Tamblyn at&nbsp;[kari.tamblyn@greeleygov.com](mailto:kari.tamblyn@greeleygov.com).